 We intend to enter into employment agreements with Dr. Hontecillas and Ms. Chauhan prior to the completion of this offering.
 We have engaged Dr. Hontecillas and Ms. Chauhan with an offer letter that provides for an initial base salary, discretionary bonus opportunity and equity compensation, as described in "-Summary compensation table."
-Neither of our current offer letter agreements with Dr. Hontecillas and Ms. Chauhan, nor our current employment arrangement with Dr. Bassaganya-Riera, includes any severance entitlements or other potential payments in the event of any change in control, termination, or other defined triggering events.
+Neither of our current offer letter agreements with Dr. Hontecillas and Ms. Chauhan, includes any severance entitlements or other potential payments in the event of any change in control, termination, or other defined triggering events.